Skip to main content

 • How far away will turbines be visible?

-The turbines being considered for this project have a maximum height of 200.5m from ground level to blade tip.
+The turbines being considered for this project have a maximum height of 200.5m to blade tip from ground level.
 The visibility of the turbines is quite variable and will depend on where they are viewed from and the presence of vegetation and hills.
 Photomontages of local areas have been created to provide a general idea of what the landscape will look like once the project is built.

 • Will this development affect property values?